Identifiability of deep generative models without auxiliary information: Introduction

 \paragraph{Contributions} Driven by this recent interest from both applied and theoretical perspectives, our main results (Theorems~\ref{thm:main:1d},~\ref{thm:main:highd}) show that the model \eqref{eq:defn:nica} is identifiable up to various \emph{linear} equivalences, without conditioning or auxiliary information in the latent space.
 In fact, we develop a hierarchy of results under progressively stronger assumptions on the model, beginning with affine equivalence and ending up with a much stronger equivalence up to permutations only.
+See Table~\ref{tab:summary} for a summary.

-In order to develop this hierarchy, we prove several technical results of independent interest: 1) First, we establish novel identifiability results for nonparametric mixtures that generalize existing work, 2) Second, we show how to use the mixture prior to strengthen existing identifiability results for nonlinear ICA, and 3) Third, we extend existing results on the recovery of structured multivariate discrete latent variable models under an unknown affine transformation.
-We believe each of these results should be of interest in their own right, and provides significant insight into the structure and behaviour of deep generative models.
+In order to develop this hierarchy, we prove several technical results of independent interest: \begin{enumerate} \item First, we establish a novel identifiability result for nonparametric mixtures (Theorem~\ref{thm:main:npmixF2}); \item Second, we show how to use the mixture prior to strengthen existing identifiability results for nonlinear ICA (Theorem~\ref{thm:dontneedu-strong}); \item Third, we extend existing results \citep{kivva2021learning} on the recovery of structured multivariate discrete latent variable models to recovery under an unknown affine transformation (Theorem~\ref{thm:ivae-latentdag}). \end{enumerate} Our proof techniques---based on elementary tools from analytic function theory and mixture identifiability---are new and depart from existing work in this area.
+As a consequence, the analysis itself provides new insight into the structure and behaviour of deep generative models.

 \paragraph{Related work} This problem is widely studied, and has garnered significant recent interest, so we focus only on the most closely related work here.

 Classical results on nonlinear ICA \citep{hyvarinen1999nonlinear} establish the nonidentifiability of the general model (i.e. without restrictions on $z$ and $f$); see also \citet{darmois1951analyse,jutten2003advances}.
 More recently, \citet{khemakhem2020variational} proved a major breakthrough by showing that given side information $u$, identifiability of the entire generative model is possible up to certain (nonlinear) equivalences.
 Since this pathbreaking work, many generalizations have been proposed \citep{halva2020hidden,halva2021disentangling,khemakhem2020ice,li2019identifying,pmlr-v139-mita21a,sorrenson2019disentanglement,yang2021nonlinear,klindt2020towards,brehmer2022weakly}, all of which require some form of auxiliary information.
 Other approaches to identifiability include various forms of weak supervision such as contrastive learning \citep{zimmermann2021contrastive}, group-based disentanglement \citep{locatello2020weakly}, and independent mechanisms \citep{gresele2021independent}.
 Non-identifiability has also been singled out as a contributing factor to practical issues such as posterior collapse in VAEs \citep{wang2021posterior,yacoby2020failure}.